Tired of sleepless nights I went to Switzerland to try and find a solution to my chronic insomnia

 3 Unless a partner alerts them, many sufferers don’t know what’s causing their disrupted sleep.
 Diagnosis is usually done by an investigation into the patient’s sleep patterns by a clinic.

 4 Sleep apnoea is considered serious because the effects over time can contribute to a host of illnesses.
-Those include high blood pressure, risk of a stroke or heart attack, irregular heartbeat and developing type 2 diabetes.
+Those include high blood pressure, the risk of a stroke or heart attack, irregular heartbeat and developing type 2 diabetes.
 However, being overweight is also a factor in having sleep apnoea, so this may also be a result of that underlying cause.
 The short-term effect of sleep apnoea is tiredness – to the point where you might pose a danger to others if you drive, or operate machinery for a living.
 It can also affect relationships, as sufferers often snort, snore or breathe loudly, or have night sweats, disrupting their partners’ sleep.

 5 The condition can be treated with lifestyle changes, such as losing weight and reducing alcohol and smoking.
 For severe cases, the use of a continuous positive airway pressure machine can be used to keep airways open.